ltorroba/pareto-probing/README.md

 # Instructions to quickly generate data

 This is a modified version of the original Pareto Probing repository.
+Below are the instructions to generate dependency arc data for other languages.

 1. Create a conda environment with ```conda env create -f environment.yml```
 2. Then activate the environment and install your appropriate version of [PyTorch](https://pytorch.org/get-started/locally/).